Kenneth F. Yontz

 HIS VALUES.
 THEY WERE STRONG, NON NEGOTIABLE AND HIS GUIDEPOSTS.

-As Ken achieved success he traveled the world, during which time he was drawn to visit Normandy Beach.
+During my Dad’s career, he traveled the world, during which time he was drawn to visit Normandy Beach.
 He shared his accounts of that day with me and said, “I felt like I had been there before.”
-This visit was pivotal as he was moved beyond words.
+This visit was pivotal, as he was moved beyond words.
 From that day forward his benevolence was driven towards veterans.
-In 2014 he funded his own private foundation “Yontz Valor Foundation”, solely to use his good fortune to support our nation’s veterans.
+In 2014, he funded his own private foundation “Yontz Valor Foundation”, solely to use his good fortune to support our nation’s veterans and their families.
 VALUES

 Early in 2016 when we unexpectedly lost my young sister Jenny, I watched my Dad’s strength, love, courage and pain as I wondered how he could do it…being a Mom myself.
 I reflected and realized it was because he was truly grounded in his Values and these again saw him through the darkest times.
 I could never have imagined that only 2 weeks after we buried my sister, my young Dad would be diagnosed with an insidious cancer that would take him from us on Thanksgiving Day that same year.
 I thought watching my Dad live was something – but watching him die was a lesson that will stay with me forever.
 Through it all – his values never weakened, and he truly taught me that no matter what, stay the course.

 The Valor Value Salute is grounded in this fundamental belief – stay true to your values no matter what the obstacles.
 The values below are what sustained my Dad and made him the remarkable man he was – my Dad and my best friend.
 Terri Yontz Miller.

 Nominations can be made by anyone, with restriction to self-nomination.
 Nominations will be accepted through the website, now through February 1, 2020.